ischoegl/ME-4933-adv-topics/context.md

 ### Active Courses

+* **CM 1020 Engineering Graphics for Mechanical Engineering (2):** 4 hrs. lab.
+Conception, visualization and communication of creative design concepts; introduction to engineering drafting and USA Standards Institute standards; freehand sketching; three-dimensional forms used in solution of engineering problems; use of solid modeling software in design and design communication.

-* **ME 2543 Simulation Methods for Mechanical Engineers:** Computer-based problem solving techniques for mechanical engineering; numeric linear algebra and solution of ordinary differential equations; use of computers in simulations of mechanical engineering systems.
+* **ME 2543 Simulation Methods for Mechanical Engineers (3):** Computer-based problem solving techniques for mechanical engineering; numeric linear algebra and solution of ordinary differential equations; use of computers in simulations of mechanical engineering systems.

 ### Legacy Courses